TetherIO/cs260_spring_23/Assignment2/README.md

 	* ends with ;

 - Queue structure
-	* two node attributes/data members to keep track of beginning and ending elements
+	* two node attributes/data members (values) to keep track of beginning and ending elements
 		- "head" pointer is initialized as null
 		- "last" pointer is initialized as null